Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

    *  	Provide mechanical design information for: 2D dimensional drawings from 3D models, 2D dimensional drawings, illustrations for installation, user and maintenance manuals and photorealistic product renderings
    *  	Lead the mechanical aspects of product design improvements and sustaining engineering redesign for obsolescence

-  * required credentials and year of experience:
+  * required credentials and year of experience: We need a candidate that dispose a bachelor’s degree in Engineering Technology or other related engineering.
+This person must have experience using computerized Maintenance tools.
+Furthermore, we employ only highly skilled staff with extensive international experience (minimum previous experience of 10 years in the sector).
+In addition, the candidate has to demonstrate languages developed skills, especially in English and French.
   * job type (full-time, part-time): full-time
   * Location: remote or offices center in Prague
   * Salary, benefits and perks: